As writers and studios resume negotiations, here are the key players in the Hollywood strikes

-LOS ANGELES (AP) — Negotiations between striking screenwriters and Hollywood studios are set to resume Wednesday, the latest attempt to bring an end to pickets that have brought film and television productions to a halt.
+LOS ANGELES (AP) — Negotiations between striking screenwriters and Hollywood studios have resumed and will continue Thursday, the latest attempt to bring an end to pickets that have brought film and television productions to a halt.

 The two sides have been divided on issues of pay, the size of writing staffs on shows and the use of artificial intelligence in how scripts are created.
 Actors, who joined the writers on strike in July, have their own issues but there have been no discussions about resuming negotiations with their union yet.